-During 2008, the District invested in the Colorado Surplus Asset Fund Trust (CSAFE), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
+The District invested in the Colorado Surplus Asset Fund Trust (CSAFE), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
 The trust is similar to a money market fund, with each share valued at \$1.00.
 CSAFE may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain money market funds and highest rated commercial paper.
 A designated custodial bank serves as custodian for CSAFE's portfolio pursuant to a custodian agreement.
-The custodian acts as safekeeping agent for CSAFE's investment portfolio and provides services as the depository in connection with direct investments and withdrawals.
-The custodian's internal records segregate investments owned by CSAFE.
-As of December 31, 2008, the District had \$7,761,117 invested in CSAFE, including \$6,417,733 held by a trustee in the name of the District.